Mastering the Art of Newborn Animal Care on Small Farms

 Up-to-date vaccinations are also important.
 Make sure your animals have had their necessary shots or get them boosters a month or more before delivery.
 Vaccinations help ensure that the mother passes essential immunities to her offspring through her colostrum.

 The first hours after delivery are a critical time for the offspring.
-Helping mother and baby bond will increase the chance the baby will consume colostrum or first milk.
+Helping mother and baby bond will increase the chance the baby will consume colostrum importance in livestock or first milk.
 The benefits of colostrum are essential to the future health of your animals.

 Colostrum protects the baby by revving its immune system with herd-specific antibodies.
+Proper nutrition for pregnant livestock ensures that the mother can produce high-quality colostrum.
 Colostrum provides passive immunities directly through the intestine; the only time in the life of the animal this occurs.
 These passive immunities are not provided through vaccination, the environment, or by any other source.
 It can be difficult for animals to live healthy lives without the immunities contained in colostrum.

 After delivery, if the newborn seems to be taking too long to latch, milk the mother by hand and feed the baby from a bottle.
 Keep an eye open for chunky, flakey, or bloody milk.
 If the mother has mastitis, she will not provide adequate colostrum.
 Do not feed inadequate colostrum to a baby.
 Instead, have frozen or replacement colostrum on hand.